 Any student, on or off campus, who files a withdrawal or leave of absence form after July 15 for the fall semester, or after December 15 for the spring semester, will forfeit the entire fee deposit.
 Furthermore, a student who participates in the residence halls' room-selection lottery system in the spring semester, but then subsequently withdraws or takes a leave of absence from the College before the fall semester, will also forfeit the entire fee deposit.

 If a student for whom part or all of the fee deposit has been forfeited or used to cover miscellaneous charges returns to the College at a later date, a full cash deposit must be made in order for that student to reenter the College.

 All College bills are due each semester in advance and must be paid by August 1 for the fall and January 2 for the spring.
-Students who wish to pay by installments may do so by choosing the monthly option.
-Any questions regarding billing or requests for an extension of the due date should be directed to the student accounts manager in the Finance Office at (909) 621-8214.
+Students who wish to pay by installments may do so by choosing the monthly option on the Pomona College Tuition Payment Agreement.
+Any questions regarding billing should be directed to the student accounts office in the Finance Office at (909) 621-8214.

 The Pomona College Payment Plan

 Students who wish to spread the cost of tuition, room and board, and student-body fees over the academic year may do so by choosing the monthly payment option on the Pomona College Tuition Payment Agreement form.
 Under the monthly payment plan, there are four billing installments per semester, for a total of eight payments for the academic year.
 Payments are due on the first day of each billing month.
 Fall semester payments begin August 1, and end November 1.
 Spring semester payments begin January 2, and end April 1.
 Miscellaneous charges such as parking citations and health center fees are due and payable in the month billed.
 These charges are not spread over your remaining monthly payments.